 • Claire Kelly, Marketing and Production Coordinator (she/her)

 Claire Kelly is a graduate of the master’s program in English – Creative Writing at the University of New Brunswick.
-She has worked in publishing for ten years and has written two collections of poetry, One Thing—Then Another (ECW Press 2019) and Maunder (Palimpsest Press 2017).
+She has worked in publishing for ten years and has written two collections of poetry, One Thing—Then Another (ECW Press 2019) and Maunder (Palimpsest Press 2017), and a chapbook, Another Final Girl: Horror Poems (Rahlia's Ghost Press, 2020).
 Her work has appeared in literary journals across Canada.

 • Christine Kohler, Office Administrator (she/her)